Sous-Chefs-Boneyard/website/content/docs/cookbook-support.md

 ## Cookbook Support

-We will attempt to support the version of the `chef-client` that chef support unless there is a compelling reason not to, such as:
+We will attempt to support the version of the Chef Infra Client that Chef Software supports unless there is a compelling reason not to, such as:

 - Features we require that are only in a later version of the Chef Infra Client
 - Bugs which require a certain version of the Chef Infra Client